kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 If not, you may need to adding some code to your `wp-config.php`.

 ##### The White Screen of Death
-If it sounds scary, it is.
-The good news is most of the time, the reason for the white screen can be discovered with a little bit of troubleshooting.
+Avoided with some simple troubleshooting.

-Usually means you don't have debugging on which is a good thing in production but when developing you [want debugging on](https://codex.wordpress.org/Debugging_in_WordPress).
+You don't have debugging on which is a good thing in production but when developing you [want debugging on](https://codex.wordpress.org/Debugging_in_WordPress).

-If you just see the `white screen of death`, turn on [WordPress Debug Mode](https://codex.wordpress.org/Debugging_in_WordPress).
-You usually set that inside your `wp-config.php` file.
+If you see the `white screen of death`, turn on [WordPress Debug Mode](https://codex.wordpress.org/Debugging_in_WordPress).
+Set that inside your `wp-config.php` file.

-Solutions for common WordPress errors.
+## Solutions for common WordPress errors.

 [Read this article](https://codex.wordpress.org/FAQ_Troubleshooting) for more debug information on common problems.

 ## WYSIWYG Plugin
-This is a cool plugin that lets you easily add marked up code without writing HTML.
+This plugin enables you to add marked up code without writing HTML.
 Great for your clients that hate writing (or don't know how) to write code.

 [Black Studio TinyMCE Widget](https://wordpress.org/plugins/black-studio-tinymce-widget/)

 ## page.php
 Our Page template.

-As it stands now, our theme only has two different pages.
-A home page which is based on `front-page.php` and all the other pages we create will be based on `index.php`.
+As it stands now, our theme has two different pages.

+`front-page.php` (our home page) and all the other pages we create based on `index.php`.

 Save `index.php` as `page.php`

 This is the `page.php` template.
-The great thing about this page is all future pages we create will now be based on it.
+When we create templates they now will use `page.php`.
 We want `page.php` to have a different layout then `front-page.php` and `index.php` so we will now create a page with two columns.

-Make `page.php` look like this:
+Make `page.php` look like:

 ### Two column layout